Insights & Ideas

 • Show your smarts with posts about your work on social media (e.g., LinkedIn)

-• Celebrate day-to-day successes for you and your coworkers at the “water cooler” (or the virtual equivalent)
+• Celebrate day-to-day successes for you and your co-workers at the “water cooler” (or the virtual equivalent)

 • Speak up in meetings or show interest in discussing key topics after a meeting ends

-7. Finally, ask for feedback and accept compliments
+7 Ask for feedback and accept compliments

-Ask colleagues and coworkers for feedback on your work or on the outcomes of your projects.
+Ask colleagues and co-workers for feedback on your work or on the outcomes of your projects.
 Ask them what’s going well, what could be improved, and how else you could help them.
 This builds relationships and provides insights on your strengths (and areas of improvement.)